General Sources for Statistics

 Center for Education Statistics Global Locator

-Search for schools, colleges, and libraries by name, zipcode, or city.
+Search for schools (public or private), colleges, and libraries by name, zip code, or city.
 Statistics include student/teacher ratios with national comparison, enrollment, enrollment by race, NCES ID's, charter or magnet designation, and contact information.

 Digest of Education Statistics

-From prekinderarten to graduate school, The Digest contains data on a variety of topics, including the number of schools and colleges, teachers, enrollments, and graduates, in addition to educational attainment, finances, and federal funds for education, libraries, and international comparisons.
+From pre-kindergarten to graduate school, The Digest contains data on a variety of topics, including the number of schools and colleges, teachers, enrollments, and graduates, in addition to educational attainment, finances, and federal funds for education, libraries, and international comparisons.
 There are several annual reports listed on this page including The Condition of Education, Federal Support for Education, High School Dropout and Completion Rates in the United States, Historically Black Colleges and Universities, Projections of Education Statistics, and Youth Indicators.

 ED Data Express: Data about elementary & secondary schools in the U.S.